 So why risk so many lives for the sake of vanity?
 The mirror's value was not just about vanity.
 Small mirrors were used throughout Europe to code and decode messages, a system devised by Leonardo DaVinci who wrote in mirror code.
 Even the scriptures were coded in mirror reflection.
 During the 30 years war, mirrors were used to create massive reflections that would blind the enemy on the opposing field.
 The periscope was also invented during this period, employing a system of angled mirrors that made spying much more discreet.

 This new technique, though difficult and dangerous, allowed for much larger sheets of flat glass, and ushered in a new age of decorating with mirrors.
 Just a few years after this discovery, work began on the famed Hall of Mirrors in the Palace of Versaille.
 This magnificent room featured 306 massive mirrors...a feat never seen before in the history of mankind!
-Because of these mirrors, this room became the most famous interior in the world.
+Because of these glass surface mirrors, this room became the most famous interior in the world.

 A New Age for Mirrors